agopalareddy/agopalareddy.github.io/_pages/about.md

 # Passions

 I am passionate about using data science and analytics to tackle real-world problems.
 As a strong communicator and mentor, I am also committed to improving the community.
-I am looking for opportunities to further develop my skills and contribute to impactful and innovative solutions.
+I am excited to learn and grow in my upcoming graduate studies and future career.
+I am also interested in collaborating with other professionals and students, so feel free to reach out to me if you have any questions or ideas!